About this event

 C8: Solvency II and Current Economic Environment – Impact on Consumers

 The Solvency II and Economic Environment Consumer Impact Working Party was formed in late 2016.
-Members are from diverse backgrounds – consultancies, life insurers, asset management and the PRA.
+Members are from diverse backgrounds – consultancies, life insurers and asset management.
 The aim of the working party is to assess to what extent the bar of providing various life insurance products is raised because of Solvency II and the low rate environment, whether certain products are disadvantaged (e.g. annuities), and the key issues behind these challenges.
 Earlier this year, the working party contributed to the IFoA’s submission to the Treasury Select Committee’s SII hearing.
 It has also completed a Survey to Chief Actuaries on SII impacts on life insurers and inferred the likely impacts for the consumer.
 In this workshop session, we intend to present the survey results and our desktop analysis and conclusions, and lead discussions (which we plan should be interactive) with the audience on the reasons for and implications of the most relevant and interesting results found by our survey.

 Speakers: Ziling Jiang, Lombard Odier Investment Management, Burcin Arkut, AvivaSA and Jignesh Mistry, PwC, members of the Impact on Consumers of Solvency II and the Current Economic Environment Working Party